frangiskos/git-secrets/README.md

-# Save any files with sensitive information like database password in GitHub repositories securely
+# Save any files with sensitive information like environment variables or database passwords in GitHub repositories securely

 A simple way to handle secrets by saving them in GitHub in encrypted form.
 You only need to remember one "master" password.